4b11b4/porfolio/four_billion_numbers/README.md

 # 2FA Code Generation: 8 Hex Digits (~4 billion numbers)
 ## Requirements
-The requirements for this code are to:
+The requirements for this code are:
 1. The program should emit an 8-digit hexadecimal code when ran.
 2. The program should emit every possible code before repeating.
 3. The program should emit codes in an apparently random order.